Export Control Regulations

 Export controls are a complex set of federal regulations that govern the release of certain commodities, technologies, and software to foreign nationals in the United States and abroad.
 These controls are in place to promote national security, foreign policy, anti-terrorism, and non-proliferation.

-3 types of export control regulations
+Three types of export control regulations are:

 Export controls and WSU research